-Over 2,000 years ago, in 46 B.C, Caesar declared January 1st as the first day of the calendar and the date on which the New Year would be celebrated.
+Over 2,000 years ago, in 46 B.C., Caesar declared January 1st as the first day of the calendar and the date on which the New Year would be celebrated.

-He decided that the whole month of January, and especially January 1st, should be dedicated to the god Janus, the god of beginnings, gates, transitions, time, passages, and endings.
+He decided that the whole month of January, especially January 1st, should be dedicated to Janus, the god of beginnings, gates, transitions, time, passages, and endings.
+God Janus was often depicted with two faces, one facing forward and one facing backward.

 For Caesar, the calendar was a tool and a political weapon.
 As the Roman armies conquered new lands, the Empire often gave the newly conquered peoples freedom to maintain certain religious and social customs.
-But after creating the new calendar, Caesar imposed it on everyone to remind all citizens of Caesar’s Roman authority and power.
+However, after creating the new calendar, Caesar imposed it on everyone to remind all citizens of Caesar’s Roman authority and power.

 New Year traditions around the world